 Clearing gives you a great opportunity to find the best university course if you don’t get the A-level results you hoped for.
-Or if you don’t get any offers from your chosen universities.
-OR if you change your mind on the course you want to study or the university you want to study at.
-Or you decided late in the year that actually, uni is for you after all.
+If you don’t get any offers from your chosen universities.
+Or you change your mind on the course you want to study or even the university you want to study at.
+You may have decided late in the year that, actually, uni is for you after all.
 Basically, clearing is there to support everyone who wants to go to university.

 What is clearing?

 Clearing is where university applicants are matched to university places that haven’t been filled.
 Clearing is available to anyone who has made an application to university through the UCAS Undergraduate application process but doesn’t hold any offers.
 You’ll be eligible to go through clearing if: